pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 Basic idea behind event sourcing is quite simple: an aggregate root (our game) receives (non-persistent) **commands**.

-As a result it generates persistent **events** that are saved to event store (this is what Akka persistence takes care of).
-Right after saving, events are **applied** to the aggregate root, changing it's **state** - it's the only way to change it.
+As a result it generates persistent **events** that are saved to an event store (this is what Akka persistence takes care of).
+Right after saving, events are **applied** to the aggregate root, changing it's **state** - it's the only way to modify it.

 Having this in mind, we can restore any past state of an aggregate just by subsequently applying its saved events.
-On the other hand, it means that if we want to recreate current state of an aggregate we need to take **all** of it's saved events and apply them ony by one.
+On the other hand, it means that if we want to recreate the current state of an aggregate we need to take **all** of it's saved events and apply them ony by one.
 And yes, you are right - this may be inefficient.

-Here's where **snapshots** come into play - they are state dumps up to certain point in event stream.
-If we have a snapshot, we can simply use it as the current state and only apply events that were saved after this snapshot's creation.
-Usually it's useful to take snapshots from time to time (for example every 100 events) but we'll not cover them in this example.
+Here's where **snapshots** come into play - they are state dumps taking into account events up to a certain point in the event stream.
+If we have a snapshot we only need to reapply the events that happened after it's creation to obtain the current state.
+Usually it's a good idea to use them but here we'll leave them out for clarity.

 Summing up, here are the ingredients that we'll use: